 The point attachments must be installed properly to structural members.
 See Figs. 104 & 105.
 Where lag screws are used, they must be centered into a truss generally only 1-1/2 inches in width.
 To find the exact center of trusses, special deep-penetrating stud finders can be used.
 With practice, the trusses on a shingled residential roof can usually be located by hitting the roof with a hammer.
 The center of the truss can be located by driving a small nail through the roof covering, deck and into the truss, then moving over 1/8 inch or so at a time until the nail does not penetrate into the truss, locating the truss edge.
-Backing up 3⁄4 in then defines the center of the truss.
+Backing up 3/4 in then defines the center of the truss.
 A drill alignment tool can help center the appropriate size pilot holes prior to screw installation.
+Weather sealant and flashings are then used to seal the entire area around the attachment point, including any small nail holes used to find the trusses.